ljacqu/tombraiderstats/TECHNICAL.md

 ---------
 The aggregator is contained within the file `aggregator.js`.
-All of its functions are saved in the variable `ljacqu`, which is an object with various keys as to separate the functions by topical subject, only exposing the functions externally that are meant to be called from other topical parts.
+All of its functions are saved in the variable `ljacqu`, which is an object with various keys as to separate the functions by "topics."

-The following sections exist:
+The following topics exist:

 - `config` – contains various configuration options
 - `status` – keeps track of various information for when the aggregator runs
 - `total` – stores data for the global total in overview mode
 - `loadJquery` – single function to load jQuery when it isn't present
+- `game` – game-specific functions (e.g. to handle differences on specific pages)
 - `text` – extracts the entities from a page and tries to understand the number of referenced entities
 - `container` – manages the additional tables to display the results in